-Walt Disney World bakeries, restaurants, and snack carts offer a lot of decadent snacks and desserts.
-Some of these treats are utterly amazing, and some taste like a grocery store “day old” manager’s special.
-One thing in common among these snacks is that they’re all expensive.
+Walt Disney World bakeries and restaurants offer a lot of decadent snacks, including cupcakes.
+Here’s our list of the top Walt Disney World cupcakes, along with photos of our favorites.
+Not all Disney cupcakes and snacks are created equally–some are utterly amazing, and some taste like a grocery store “day old” manager’s special–the only real thing in common among these snacks is that they’re all expensive.
 Whether you’re paying for snacks out of pocket or using your precious Disney Dining Plan snack credits, you’ll want to make sure the snack you’re ordering is delicious.
-Since the sheer number of snacks can be overwhelming, and you can’t sample them all (okay, you probably could, but it would take a lot of time and be a lot of work…fun, delicious work!), we’re here to help by offering you our list of our top five cupcakes at Walt Disney World!
+Since the sheer number of snacks can be overwhelming, and you can’t sample them all (okay, you probably could, but it would take a lot of time and be a lot of work…fun, delicious work!), we’re here to help by offering you our list of our top cupcakes at Walt Disney World!

-T1.
 Chocolate Peppermint Cupcake with Candy Cane Sprinkles: This is the real, un-disputed #1 Walt Disney World cupcake.
-Unfortunately, it’s only available seasonally, so I’m arbitrarily making it tied for first with the cupcake that would otherwise be #2 (this allows me to sneak 6 cupcakes on the list, too!).
+Unfortunately, it’s only available seasonally.
 This cupcake is truly a work of art.
 We discovered it in December 2011 at Contempo Cafe, and made a special trip back in January 2012 hoping it would still be there.
 It was!
 The base is chocolate cake that is perfectly moist (thanks to, well, we’ll get to that in a minute…) and it’s covered in perfectly-flavored peppermint buttercream (the peppermint flavor isn’t so strong that it’ll clear your sinus, but it isn’t wimpy, either–it’s perfect) that tastes like a candy cane in frosting form.
 There are candy canes around the outside that taste like real candy cane, and it’s all topped with two zebra sticks to garnish this masterpiece!
 Oh, I forgot about the best part, inside the cupcake is a fair amount of rich chocolate syrup.
 This is easily the best cupcake we’ve ever had anywhere, not just at Walt Disney World.
 Our tip: don’t share.

 Trying to plan what else you might order to eat on your Walt Disney World vacation?
 Make sure to check out the rest of our “Best Of” Walt Disney World Dining posts: